 All he lacked were record sales, without which it became difficult to maintain a profile.
 An introspective second album, The Other Side, squeaked into the Top 40 in 2000, but the singles from it performed indifferently, and Hall was released from his deal.
 He began recording independently, and put out his third – and final – album, Between Jobs, in 2005.

 The year before, however, he had been diagnosed with Hodgkin’s lymphoma.
 A bone-marrow transplant is the only cure for this rare cancer, but donors must be of the same ethnic group, and Hall discovered that a shortage of black donors gave him a minuscule chance of finding a suitable match.
 A stemcell transplant in late 2004 failed to arrest the disease.
-Last November, his wife Nikki held a benefit concert at London’s Jazz Cafe, featuring Lynden’s friends Beverley Knight, Ms Dynamite and Shola Ama.
+In November 2005, his wife Nikki held a benefit concert at London’s Jazz Cafe, featuring Lynden’s friends Beverley Knight, Ms Dynamite and Shola Ama.
 At the end of the event, she phoned her husband in hospital and asked the crowd to say hello.
 The cheers raised the roof.
-Nikki survives him.

 Lynden David Hall died February 14, 2006 at the age of 31.
 Lynden appeared in the film Love Actually in 2003, where he sang at the wedding of the characters played by Keira Knightley and Chiwetel Ejiofor.